Formlabs large IPA wash.

 Internship at Formlabs

 Formlabs is a Somerville, MA based 3D printer manufacturer.
 They make SLA and SLS based 3D printers and is one of the leaders in the additive manufacturing industry.
 For my internship there I worked on an IPA wash station for Form 3L.
-This page contains detail process of the design that is only released after the new Form 3L wash was announced.
+The button below leads to the formlabs

 Imagined production version.